chatally/chatally/apps/docs/src/content/docs/guides/index.md

 Now it should be a bit more fun talking to your chatbot.

-## Where to go next
+## What next 👉

-You could now improve your application and change the server to one from the **Servers** section in the sidebar.
-You could add more or different middleware, explore the **Middleware** section in the sidebar.
-[Deploy your application](/guides/deployment), or start writing your own middleware to add any missing piece...
+You could now improve your application and change the server to one from the [servers](/reference/servers) section in the sidebar.
+You could add more or different middleware, explore the [middleware](/reference/middleware) section in the sidebar.
+[Deploy your application](/guides/deployment), or start writing your own middleware to add any missing piece.

+If you first want to learn more about the core concepts, check out the [reference documentation](/reference/core).